miroslavpejic85/mirotalksfu/README.md

 <br/>

-You can start videoconferencing directly from your Local PC, and be reachable from any device outside your network, simply by following [these documentation](docs/ngrok.md).
+You can start a video conference directly from your local PC and make it accessible from any device outside your network by following [these instructions](docs/ngrok.md), or expose it directly on [HTTPS](app/ssl/README.md).

 </details>